subtalegames/mimir/README.md

 In the above example, we define a ruleset with two rules.
 Both rules require that 5 enemies have been killed, but one rule is more specific (also requiring that more than 2 doors have been opened).

 The first query evaluates to the simpler rule, because the query does not satisfy the doors opened requirement.
-However, the second query evaluates to the more complex rule because the query *does* satistfy the doors opened requirement (note that even though the simpler rule is still satisfied, Mímir does not evaluate it as true because it's less specific/contains less criteria).
+However, the second query evaluates to the more complex rule because the query *does* satistfy the doors opened requirement (note that even though the simpler rule is still satisfied, Mímir does not evaluate it as true because it's less specific/contains less requirements).

 ## Serialization

-Criteria (including bounds), rules, and rulesets are all (de)serializable using [serde](https://serde.rs/) if you enable the respective feature in your project's `Cargo.toml`:
+Requirements (including bounds), rules, and rulesets are all (de)serializable using [serde](https://serde.rs/) if you enable the respective feature in your project's `Cargo.toml`:

 ```toml
 [dependencies]